-Dearly beloved of God, I pose to you the same question I posed to my atheist friend Wolf; how can you write a book report on a book you have not studied for yourself?
+Dearly beloved of God, I pose to you the same question I posed to my atheist friend Wolf; how can you write a book report on a book you have never read?

 In addition, relevant segments of this book are posted on my website/blog with a section for anyone who wishes to freely comment on what I have written.
-If you find something in this book that you believe is not biblically accurate, I challenge you to prove me wrong; please leave a comment.
+If you find something in this book you believe is not biblically accurate, I challenge you to prove me wrong; please leave a comment.
 I do not have all the answers, my friends.
-But you will come to know for certain how the various modern Christian doctrines are lacking in the fullness of truth when it comes to Christ’s teachings.
+However, by the time you finish this book, you will come to know for certain how the various modern Christian doctrines are lacking in the fullness of truth when it comes to Christ’s teachings.

 I hope and pray you will read this book with an open mind.
 To every controversial topic discussed, I have listed biblical chapter and verse for clarity and understanding.
-If what I say is not true, call me out.
+If what I say is not true, I insist, you must call me out.
 But do not blindly make accusations because you disagree with me.
-Show me specifically in the scriptures where I have spoken falsely.
+Show me specifically from the Bible where I have spoken falsely.
 This is my challenge to the reader.
 This is my challenge to any and all theologians across the planet.

 The evidence suggests a vast majority of modern Christianity has been blinded by the devil.
 I challenge the reader to test what I say against scripture.
 Do not just read these words blindly but read also the scriptures I use to prove what I say.
 Read the bible for yourself!